 Known as the Kim Prayer Plant or Beauty Kim.
 This plant is winter hardy in USDA hardiness zones 11-12.

-Kim Prayer Plant attains a height up to eighteen inches and can have a two foot spread.
+Kim Prayer Plant attains a height of up to 18″ inches and can have a 2-foot spread.

 This plant is a hybrid and does not typically set flowers.
 If it does, collecting seeds is not recommended because offspring will not grow true from seed.